stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/DAC/DAC_SignalsGeneration/readme.txt

   - STM324xG-EVAL and STM32437I-EVAL Set-up
      - Use KEY push-button connected to PG15.
      - Connect PA4 (DAC Channel1) and PA5 (DAC Channel2) pins to an oscilloscope.
-     - Make sure that JP31 is removed.
+       @note Make sure that JP31 is open.

 @par How to use it ?

+In order to make the program work, you must do the following:
  - Copy all source files from this example folder to the template folder under Project\STM32F4xx_StdPeriph_Templates
  - Open your preferred toolchain
  - Select the project workspace related to the used device
-   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list :
+   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval.c

-   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list :
+   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM324x7I_EVAL\stm324x7i_eval.c

  - Rebuild all files and load your image into target memory